vishvAsa/kAvyam/laxyam/champUH/nItiH/hitopadeshaH/en/edwin-arnold/01_WINNING_OF_FRIENDS.md

-## The Story of the Vulture, the Cat, and the Birds
+## Vulture, the Cat, and the Birds

 "On the banks of the Ganges there is a cliff called Vulture-Crag, and thereupon grew a great fig-tree.[^17] It was hollow, and within its shelter lived an old Vulture, named Grey-pate, whose hard fortune it was to have lost both eyes and talons.
 The birds that roosted in the tree made subscriptions from their own store, out of sheer pity for the poor fellow, and by that means he managed to live.
 One day, when the old birds were gone, Long-ear, the Cat, came there to get a meal of the nestlings; and they, alarmed at perceiving him, set up a chirruping that roused Grey-pate.